pratieklndubey/Ledger/README.md

 !
 Stock prices are for NSE (Nifty) only.
 !
 Don't use the code for any commercial purpose.

-Ideas which have not been implemented yet:
+Ideas which have not been implemented yet:<br/>
         1. Debt and its repayment mechanism.<br/>
         2. Updating current values of real estate.<br/>